-Vaccination is the best way to protect yourself and others from the flu.
+Vaccination is the best way to protect yourself and others from influenza (the flu).
 The Centers for Disease Control and Prevention (CDC) recommends everyone 6 months of age and older get vaccinated each year against the flu.
-For current recommendations regarding who should and shouldn't get vaccinated click on Prevent Seasonal Flu.
+For current recommendations regarding who should and shouldn't get vaccinated click on Who Needs a Flu Vaccine and When.

 Flu Vaccination at the Student Health Center

-Flu shots are available for students, faculty and staff.
-To schedule a flu shot appointment, please call 323.343.3300 or walk in to see the appointment nurse.
+Flu shots are available by appointment for eligible students, faculty and staff.
+To schedule an appointment, please call 323.343.3300.

-Note: This service is based on eligibility to use Student Health Center services.
+- Note: This service is based on eligibility to use Student Health Center services.
 Please click on Eligibility for information.
 Proof of eligibility is required prior to receiving services.
-Please bring your current student ID with you.
+Please bring your current student ID card with you to your appointment.

-- Note: The Student Health Center accepts cash and checks only.
+- Note: Payment by cash or checks is required for this service.
 Please bring exact change when paying in cash.
 Proof of current employment is required prior to receiving services.
-Please bring your current employee ID with you.
+Please bring your current employee ID with you to your appointment.

-Most experts believe that you get the flu when a person with the flu coughs, sneezes, or talks and droplets containing their germs land in your mouth or nose.
-You can also get the flu by touching a surface or object that has the flu virus on it and then touching your mouth, eyes, or nose.
+Flu spreads when a person with the flu coughs, sneezes, or talks and droplets containing their germs land in your mouth or nose.
+You can also get the flu by touching a surface or object that has flu virus on it and then touching your mouth, eyes, or nose.

-Seniors (those age 65 and older); children (especially those younger than 2); people with chronic health conditions, and other groups are more likely to experience flu-related complications.
-Each year more than 200,000 people are hospitalized for flu-related complications.
-Together, flu and pneumonia are the 8th leading cause of death in the U.S.
+Seniors (those age 65 and older), children (especially those younger than 5), people with chronic health conditions, and pregnant individuals are among those who are more likely to experience flu-related complications — serious, potentially life-threatening conditions.
+Each year more than 140,000 people are hospitalized for flu-related complications in the United States.
+Together, flu and pneumonia (a flu complication) are typically in the ten leading causes of death in the U.S.